dhanasekars/Daily-Python-Practise/README.md

 As part of my moonshot (inspired by the book Think like a Rocket Scientist) started writing python code for around 30 minutes every day starting Aug 2022.

-_Note: This is like a sportsperson or athlete doing a warm-up, not an intense training session.
+_Objective 1: This is like a sportsperson or athlete doing a warm-up, not an intense training session.
 So don't expect very complex problems in daily challenges.
 You might even find a lot of similar problems solved again and again._

+_Objective 2 : Once the 30 minutes time block is over, I get up and walk away from it.
+The objective is not solving challenge but coding for 30 minutes everyday_

+_Objective 3 : This session is not learn a new topic but to practise known areas.
+In case a challenge needs new learning, I attempt to learn in 30 minutes.
+If not, I park it for next day._

 ## Aug 2022